Gospelmairo/Alpha-Vantage-Finance-ELT-Pipeline/README.md

 ## Project Overview
-Welcome to the Vintage Stock Data project, where we seamlessly blend data orchestration with insightful analysis.
+Welcome to the Vantage Stock Data project, where we seamlessly blend data orchestration with insightful analysis.
 This documentation provides a comprehensive guide to both the data pipeline orchestrated by Apache Airflow and the data modeling performed using dbt (data build tool).

 Data Pipeline with Airflow
-Airflow DAG: Load-Vintage-Data-From-Web-To-Postgres-GCS-To-BQ
+Airflow DAG: Load-Vantage-Data-From-Web-To-Postgres-GCS-To-BQ
 This Airflow Directed Acyclic Graph (DAG) orchestrates the movement of vintage stock data from a web API to PostgreSQL, then to Google Cloud Storage (GCS), and finally to BigQuery.

 Execution Steps
-Web Data to PostgreSQL: Downloads vintage stock data using a custom operator (VintageToPostgresOperator) and loads it into PostgreSQL.
+Web Data to PostgreSQL: Downloads vantage stock data using a custom operator (VantageToPostgresOperator) and loads it into PostgreSQL.
 PostgreSQL to GCS: Uploads the data from PostgreSQL to GCS in JSON format using the PostgresToGCSOperator.
-GCS to BigQuery: Transfers the data from GCS to BigQuery, creating a table named vintage_data_table.
+GCS to BigQuery: Transfers the data from GCS to BigQuery, creating a table named vantage_data_table.
 DAG Schedule
 The DAG runs daily at 21:00 UTC, ensuring the data is updated regularly.